 - Amenity areas

 The ISD is governed by a five-member Board of Supervisors elected initially by the property owners.
 Eventually, the Board will he elected by majority vote of the resident electors in the community.
 A professional manager implements the policies of the Board.

 The ISD issues Special Assessment Revenue Bonds to finance community infrastructure.
 Generally, Community Development Districts assess each property owner a yearly capital debt service assessment to pay back those bonds.
 In the case of the ISD a significant portion of this capital assessment will be prepaid by the developer at the time of closing.
 In addition, to maintain the facilities of the community and administer the ISD, the ISD conducts a public hearing each year at which it adopts an operating and maintenance budget.
 The funding of this budget is levied as an operating and maintenance assessment on your property by the Board of Supervisors.
 All residents pay for a share of the maintenance of the ISD improvements through this annual assessment.

 The annual operating and maintenance assessment amount will be set annually by the Board of Supervisors.
 The factors that determine an adjustment in the assessment consist of inflation and changes to the levels of service.

-The ongoing responsibilities of the ISD are to maintain, operate and improve the community recreational amenities and associated infrastructure and services within the District for the benefit of the property owners within the District.
+The ongoing responsibilities of the ISD are to operate and maintain the community facilities for the benefit of the property owners.